Learn more about Bible-based prayer for healing

 Amen."
 (Matt.
 6:6-13)

-Mary Baker Eddy gives us a spiritual sense of the Lord's Prayer on page 16 of Science and Health.
+Mary Baker Eddy, the founder of Christian Science, gives us a spiritual sense of the Lord's Prayer on page 16 of Science and Health.
 Here is a video of the Lord's Prayer and its spiritual interpretation, created by TMC Youth (Youth group from the Christian Science Mother Church).

 "In order to pray aright, we must enter into the closet and shut the door.
 We must close the lips and silence the material senses.
 In the quiet sanctuary of earnest longings, we must deny sin and plead God's allness.
 We must resolve to take up the cross, and go forth with honest hearts to work and watch for wisdom, Truth, and Love.
 We must 'pray without ceasing.'
 Such prayer is answered, in so far as we put our desires into practice.
 The Master's injunction is, that we pray in secret and let our lives attest our sincerity."
 (Science & Health 15:14)